Fan1ing/CGC-BNN/README.md

-# Machine-Learning-Spectroscopy-Using-a-Two-stage-Generalized-Constituent-Contribution-Protocol
-For more details, see
+# For more details, see ‘Machine-Learning-Spectroscopy-Using-a-Two-stage-Generalized-Constituent-Contribution-Protocol’.